About Us

 What is the Inca Trail?

-In total, the Inca Trail to Machu Picchu covers over 40 km (25 miles) through the Andes, with altitudes ranging from 2,040 m (6,693 ft) to 4,200 m (13,780 ft) above sea level.
-Along the way lies Wiñayhuayna, a breathtaking archaeological site that can only be reached by hiking this mystical route.
+In total, the Inca Trail to Machu Picchu covers more than 40 km through the Andean mountains, with altitudes ranging from 2,040 to 4,200 meters above sea level.
+Among its main attractions is Wiñayhuayna, an archaeological site that can only be visited by walking along this historic route.

 Path to Wiñayhuayna.
 Source: CuscoPeru.com